How to Build a Finance Team and Hire for High-Growth Startups

 There are two better ways to identify when it’s the right time to invest in your finance team—neither of which requires something to break before you add resources.

 - Recognize when you’re stuck in an overly reactive cycle.
-You always want your finance team to be in a position to help the business—to proactively reach out to department leads and offer strategic advice.
+You always want your finance team to be in a position to help the business—to proactively reach out to department leads and act as strategic advisors.
 But you can’t do that if you’re constantly stuck in a cycle of looking backward, reporting on the numbers, and responding to ad hoc requests from sales, marketing, or the CEO.
-If it’s been a long time since you’ve been able to focus on things like product planning, increasing net revenue retention, or streamlining the sales cycle, it’s time to bring on some help.
+If it’s been a long time since you’ve been able to focus on things like product planning, increasing net revenue retention, or streamlining the average sales cycle, it’s time to bring on some help.

 - Project how the company’s growth plans will impact finance.
-With growth comes higher volumes of financial data, more complex processes, and a need for more powerful systems.
-It’s time to bring on help when that complexity forces you to spend more time putting out fires than thinking strategically (or worse, starts to break processes).
-Whether the company is doubling in size or expanding with new subsidiaries, you’ll be expected to pave the way for that growth.
-That might mean setting up new systems, like upgrading from QuickBooks to NetSuite.
-Or, it might mean taking time to automate more processes across the business.
-Hire ahead of these challenges so your team has time to handle the added complexity without falling behind.
+As a company grows, you have to deal with higher volumes of financial data, more complex processes, and a need for more powerful systems.
+It’s time to bring on help when that complexity forces you to spend more time on data collection and putting out fires than thinking strategically about business needs (or worse, starts to break processes).
+Whether the company is doubling in size or expanding with new subsidiaries, you’re not just responsible for managing the company’s finances.
+You’ll be expected to pave the way for that growth.
+That might mean setting up new systems, like upgrading from QuickBooks to NetSuite, or upgrading to more capable financial reporting software.
+Or, it might mean taking time to automate more processes across the business, so things like budgeting and financial reporting are much smoother.
+Hire ahead of these challenges, so your team has time to handle the added complexity without falling behind.

 There’s a fine line between keeping your team as lean as possible and waiting too long to bring on help.
 Recognize when you’re spending too much of your valuable time on low-level tasks.
 Build a case for business leaders and push to invest in the finance function.